Vin Gopal: Healthcare

+Gopal has led on pay parity, forcing insurance companies to cover virtual visits for mental health.

+Human Trafficking

+Gopal has promoted legislation in the Senate that go after the operators who are trafficking young women and men.

+Social issues

 Gopal was a main sponsor of codifying a constitutional right to freedom of reproductive choice, making New Jersey one of the strongest women's healthcare protections states.
+He also sponsored the law to codify same-sex marriage into state law.

-Gopal sponsored the law to ban smoking on New Jersey beaches.
+In 2018, Gopal sponsored a law to ban smoking on New Jersey beaches.

-Gopal sponsored the law to codify same-sex marriage in the statute.

-Gopal is considered one of New Jersey's most pro-law enforcement legislators, having advanced various laws to support police officers and first responders in New Jersey.
-In 2023, he was the only state legislator from New Jersey to be endorsed by the National Association of Police Organizations.

 District 11

 Each of the 40 districts in the New Jersey Legislature has one representative in the New Jersey Senate and two members in the New Jersey General Assembly.
 The representatives from the 11th District for the 2024—2025 Legislative Session are: